gsiems/pi-car-cam/gps-setup.md

-Having no guarantee that good a GPS signal will always be available, and having decided that the best trigger for starting a new reading is directly from the GPS hat output we're going to use pynmea2 rather than gpsd plus python-gps for obtaining the gps data.
+Having no guarantee that good a GPS signal will always be available, and having decided that the best trigger for starting a new reading is directly from the GPS hat output (there is an output every second regardless of having a fix or not) we're going to use pynmea2 rather than gpsd plus python-gps for obtaining the gps data.

 * Ref: https://github.com/Knio/pynmea2